vastdreams/bravada-rdti-fy25/03-filing-documents/FY25-Core-Activities-Complete.md

 Neurosymbolic hybrid retrieval achieved 84% precision@5 vs 68% for flat vector search, a 16 percentage point improvement exceeding the 15% threshold.
 Symbolic graph traversal alone achieved 72%, confirming that the neurosymbolic combination is necessary.

 **H3 (Usage-driven weighting): SUPPORTED**
 Retrieval accuracy improved from 76% (week 1) to 84% (week 4), an 8 percentage point improvement exceeding the 5-point threshold.
 Average traversal depth decreased from 3.2 hops to 2.4 hops.
 The improvement was statistically significant (p < 0.01).
-Edge weight distribution remained healthy without pathological concentration.

 **H4 (Latency at scale): SUPPORTED with conditions**
-With parallelisation, caching and micro-RPA context pre-loading, P95 latency was 420ms at 10k+ document scale, meeting the 500ms threshold.
+With parallelisation, caching and context pre-loading, P95 latency was 420ms at 10k+ document scale, meeting the 500ms threshold.
 Without caching, P95 was 780ms.
 Conclusion: caching and context pre-loading are required components, not optional optimisations.

 **Additional findings:**
-- Pure memory tree architecture (tested in FY24) was confirmed unsuitable; neurosymbolic SQL + graph is necessary.
 - Handwritten day sheets remain below acceptable accuracy (62%); explicitly out of scope for FY25.
 - Cross-company transfer: accuracy dropped 12 percentage points when applying Company A model to Company B. Approximately 200 labelled documents were required to recover performance.
-- DeepSeek models showed strong performance for summarisation and reasoning steps; further optimisation planned for FY26.

 ---